VigneshKannaS/detecting_creditcard_fraud/README.md

 ## Overview

 This project focuses on detecting credit card fraud using various machine learning models.
-Given the highly imbalanced nature of the dataset, the project explores different approaches to handle outliers and model performance.
+Given the highly imbalanced nature of the dataset, the project explores different approaches to handle Imbalancement and model performance.

 ## Project Structure